 The Soviet High Command considered divisions to be an expendable unit and a week’s hard fighting on the Eastern Front could reduce its establishment strength by half.
 It was not Red Army practice to replace the losses of front-line units: they were allowed to run down to a point where they were either disbanded or pulled out of the line for rebuilding.
-Thus a nominal division might well have the actual strength of a regiment.
-Similiary, not only were Soviet units ‘overrated’, but they were often ‘underlede’, so that in some cases full-strength divisions were commanded by colonels.
+Thus, a nominal division might well have the actual strength of a regiment.
+Similar, not only were Soviet units ‘overrated’, but they were often ‘underleade’, so that in some cases full-strength divisions were commanded by colonels.

 Throughout 1942 the size of Soviet Rifle divisions decreased but this was compensated by a steady increase in fire-power derived from an increase in mortars and regimental artillery.
 But needless to say these rifle divisions could not match the combined-arms divisions of the Wehrmacht .

 In 1941 the vast majority of artillery pieces were distributed among the rifle divisions.
 After the disasters of 1941 and early 1942 when thousands of guns were lost, Soviet industry began mass artillery production.
-Rather than rush reserves to the divisions at the front, however, the Stavka re-organised artillery into brigades and divisions.
-Thus, by the end of the war, nearly three-quarters of the artillery was held back from the rifle divisions and organised in centralised formations.
+Rather than rush reserves to the divisions at the front, however, the Stavka reorganized artillery into brigades and divisions.
+Thus, by the end of the war, nearly three-quarters of the artillery was held back from the rifle divisions and organized in centralized formations.

 Tank brigades were combined into tank corps which were the Soviet equivalent to German Panzer divisions and likewise played a similar, central role.
 By 1943 there were 26 corps.

-The other important motorised, mobile, divisional-size formation was the mechanized corps which, with a strength of nearly 18,000 men in 1944, was the largest and most powerful in the Soviet Army.
+The other important motorized, mobile, divisional-size formation was the mechanized corps which, with a strength of nearly 18,000 men in 1944, was the largest and most powerful in the Soviet Army.